 The Blue River Plaza will be a hub of family-friendly activity on Saturday, Sept.
 1, so make sure you get your ducks in a row and purchase them in advance.
 It’s all part of the biggest fundraiser for the Summit Foundation.

-Also over Labor Day weekend, it’s a great time to shop with Sidewalk Sale Days (through Monday).
+Also over Labor Day weekend in Breckenridge, it’s a great time to shop with Sidewalk Sale Days (through Monday).
 Pick up summer clearance items including bikes, technical outerwear, cute ladies’ dresses and handmade kids’ clothing from more than 74 participating merchants.
 The Great Divide Arts Festival (through Monday) features more than 100 artists.
 And the Breckenridge Sunday Market (9a-2p Sunday) offers crafts and a selection of regional food items.
 Visit GoBreck.com for more information on the family-friendly events going on all weekend in Breckenridge and last-minute lodging opportunities.